-We knew that after 18 months of being at home would cause new or increased issues of stress, anxiety, and mental health problems for students that we had not dealt with before.
-We were correct in this assumption.
-Our students have increased signs of anxiety, depression, and social issues than we had never encountered previously.
-The amount of students needing a 504 Plan increased; as such, the services needed for our case managers also increased.
-We implemented most of the corresponding Actions substantively.
+We see continued stress, anxiety, and mental health problems for students.
+Our students continue to have signs of anxiety, depression, and social issues that we had never encountered previously.
+The number of students needing a 504 Plan had a moderate increase; as such, the services needed for our case managers also increased.
+We implemented all of the corresponding Actions substantively.
 For example, we successfully implemented access to a variety of resources to meet their academic needs, including online, virtual, and in-person instruction.